-Just in the last year, the cost of natural disasters has been staggering.
+The cost of natural disasters is staggering.

 The U.S. Commodity Futures Trading Commission’s 2020 report “Managing Climate Risk in the U.S. Financial System” says that “a central finding of this report is that climate change could pose systemic risks to the U.S. financial system.”
 The last “systemic risk” to the financial system was the financial crisis of 2008 that destroyed the savings of millions of Americans.

 The report goes on to say, “a sudden revision of market perceptions about climate risk could lead to a disorderly repricing of assets, which could in turn have cascading effects on portfolios and balance sheets and therefore systemic implications for financial stability.”
 In plain English, that means:

 - Insurers and providers of financial products (like an annuity) could go out of business

 - Hyper-inflation and deflation of the entire range of financial assets is more likely

 - Taxes could rise to fund natural disaster response (and make up for lost revenue from lost jobs and industries)

 - Bonds held from states impacted by climate change might not hold value

 Think carefully about your own money in light of these economic possibilities.